Glasgow, Paisley, Kilmarnock and Ayr Railway: Glasgow to Ayr and Kilmarnock

-Raising capital proved straightforward, and it was possible to present a Bill for the line in the 1837 session of Parliament.
+Raising capital proved straightforward, and it was possible to present a bill for the line in the 1837 session of Parliament.
 There was strenuous opposition from river and canal interests, but this was overcome.
 At the time the Glasgow, Paisley and Greenock Railway (GP&GR) was also promoting its line, with a similar route from Tradeston to Paisley.
 It became obvious that Parliament would be hostile to the formation of two adjacent lines, so it was determined to build the line jointly as far as Paisley.
-Both the GPK&AR and the GP&GR received the royal assent on 15 July 1837.
-The Glasgow, Paisley Kilmarnock and Ayr Railway Act authorised share capital of £625,000, and £208,300 in loans.
+Both the Glasgow, Paisley, Kilmarnock and Ayr Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxvii) and the Glasgow, Paisley and Greenock Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxvi) received royal assent on 15 July 1837.
+The Glasgow, Paisley, Kilmarnock and Ayr Railway Act 1837 authorised share capital of £625,000, and £208,300 in loans.
 The line was to be constructed simultaneously from each end, to prevent the experience of the Ardrossan Railway which failed to build the eastern end of its authorised line.

 The gauge of the new line was not yet determined, although the estimates had been prepared on the basis that it would not exceed 6 feet.
 Many of Grainger and Miller's lines had been to a gauge of 4 ft 6in; the Dundee and Newtyle Railway (1831) had been at 4 ft 6+1/2 in and the Dundee and Arbroath Railway, authorised in 1836, was to be 5 ft 6 in.
 Connections to local railways were considered important in determining the gauge, but the engineer Joseph Locke urged that conformity to the gauge of the English railways was important, and in the end this was adopted: standard gauge, 4 ft 8+1/2 in.

 Construction starts

-Construction of the line, supervised by Grainger & Miller, proved challenging, as a large-scale contracting industry was not yet in place in Scotland; nor was large-scale financing.
+Construction of the line, supervised by Grainger and Miller, proved challenging, as a large-scale contracting industry was not yet in place in Scotland; nor was large-scale financing.
 At the end of 1838 Miller was instructed to build a branch from Barassie to Troon Harbour, earlier thoughts of taking over the Kilmarnock and Troon Railway and converting it—as it was then still a horse-operated plateway—having been dropped.

 In 1839 the Ardrossan and Johnstone Railway was engaged in converting its gauge to standard so as to interwork with the GPK&AR (with which it was to connect at Kilwinning), and the following year it changed its name to the Ardrossan Railway.